 Here in Llanbedr the hall is open most evenings and during the day, and we have a lot of thriving groups in the village covering everything from pilates and karate to Scottish country dancing.There’s even a railway club that comes here with enthusiasts from all over the area and they test the models they have built on a huge track that runs the length of the hall.
-Have a look at the Calendar page for information about what’s on at the hall.

 As part of the Carbon Neutral project, Llanbedr Village Hall now proudly boasts: